 "Uh, sure?"
 Robin didn't know what else to say.
 She appeared to be a real person - hopefully a real human - and not one of the beige simulacrum folk.
-She clearly operated outside the timeFreeze situation too.
 Her dark skin look hydrated and her jet-black hair was woven into two tight braids dangling out the front of her hood.
 She had large golden glasses set over... red eyes!
 Oh fuck me in a follicle, she's not human at all!